-Solar panels have slowly become more and more relevant.
-For centuries we are using fossil fuel.
-As a result, pollution has skyrocketed and is rising in charts.
-Sea levels are getting high, glaciers are melting and the local weather approaching extreme levels.
-Despite all this, most industries are still using oil, gas and other fossil fuels.
+Today, solar panels are widespread and powering a population to a great extent.
+But for centuries we are using fossil fuel.
+And as a result, pollution has skyrocketed, and now we are on the verge of severe global warming.
+Sea levels are getting high, glaciers are melting, and the local weather is becoming extreme.
+Despite all this, most industries are still using oil, gas, and other nonrenewable energy resources.
 We are poisoning our earth severely.
-It is inevitable at times, but we are looking at a green future.
-Luckily scientists have started working on renewable sources, like energy from wind and solar energy.
-This is good, but with anything new, there are a lot of questions.
-Today we will be discussing Solar Energy on Earth vs in Space.
+It is inevitable to negate nonrenewable energy 100 percent, but we are looking to a green future.
+Luckily, scientists have started working to take renewable sources into space as well.
+Today we will be discussing Solar Energy on Earth vs. in Space and its future.

-There are many ways of capturing solar energy but the most effective way is photovoltaic cells/panels made up of silicon.
-It converts sunlight into usable energy which powers our residential and commercial needs.
-Nowadays,
+There are many ways of capturing solar energy, but the most effective way is photovoltaic cells/panels (made up of silicon).
+It converts sunlight into usable energy, which powers our residential and commercial needs.

-Key Differences, Earth vs Space concerning Solar Energy
+Key Differences, Solar Energy on Earth vs. Space

 - In outer space: Solar Energy is more reliable in outer space, but tougher to manage.
 It is the only reliable source of energy for longer missions.